fcrepo4-labs/fcrepo-api-x-demo/exercises/01-Resources_and_URIs.md

     <pre>
     curl -I http://<b>localhost</b>:8080/fcrepo/rest/apix/extensions
     </pre>
-  - Notice that there is no longer a "service" link relation; but everything else is the same
+  - Notice that there is no longer a "service" link relation; but other links are the same

 7. Now view the direct link in the browser.
 It's the same as in step 3, except for the URIs.
 All URIs are also *direct* links.